Blog

 Psychobiotic bacteria

 Your gut and brain are connected, and a healthy digestive tract can impact your overall health.
-An unhealthy digestive tract can affect other body systems, inhibit your ability to absorb nutrients, affect your skin and hair, and even affect your ability to make neurotransmitters such as dopamine.
+An unhealthy digestive tract can inhibit your ability to absorb nutrients, and the lack of certain nutrients could affect your ability to make neurotransmitters such as dopamine.
 For this reason, scientists have studied gut-health probiotics to learn more about their effects on brain health.

 Psychobiotics take the gut-brain connection to a higher level.
 They are probiotics that more directly impact the gut-brain axis, which is the interconnection between the gut and brain mediated by nerves and neurotransmitters.
-Although psychobiotics may also improve gut health, they specifically address mental well-being, typically by influencing levels of neurotransmitters throughout the body.
+They specifically address mental well-being, typically by influencing levels of neurotransmitters throughout the body.

 Vitamin Supplements